bungin/README-generator/sample/README.md

 # README Generator

 ## Description
-A script to generate a README
+Generates a README based on template and user input.

 ## Table of Contents